 Beets have a reputation for tasting like, well, dirt.
-Here’s how to fix that: pop them in the oven and roast until the beets are caramelized, sweet, and downright perfect.
+Here’s how to fix that: pop them in the oven and roast until the beets are caramelized, sweet, and downright delicious.

-Once beets are roasted to perfection, they make a tasty side dish or great addition to salads, quinoa, sandwiches, smoothies, or even topped on oatmeal or chia seed pudding – seriously, try it.
+Once beets are roasted to sweet goodness, they make a tasty side dish or great addition to salads, quinoa, sandwiches, smoothies, or even topped on oatmeal or chia seed pudding – seriously, try it.

 The Health Benefits of Beets